 DO NOT MIX!!!
 The mixture gives off carbon dioxide that attracts the Mosquitoes.

 Once the Mosquitoes are tricked into going in they can't figure out how to get out, so they get trapped and die.

 Dispose of the Mosquito trap regularly whenever the number of dead Mosquitoes does not appear to be increasing.

-You are now finished.
 You have saved the planet and your camping area from thousands (well maybe hundreds) of Mosquitoes.